Nothing compares to marshmallow fluff!

-Using local honey, GAPS approved Great Lakes Gelatin (affiliate links), the one in the red can (please note the green container is highly processed more than a GAPS gut can handle.
-The green package is collagen hydrolysate, is designed to dissolve in cold water, does not gel and is not GAPS approved).
-To purchase the GAPS approved gelatin click here.
+Using local honey, Great Lakes Gelatin (affiliate links), the one in the red can (please note the green container is highly processed more than a damaged gut can handle.
+The green package is collagen hydrolysate, is designed to dissolve in cold water, does not gel and is not approved for those with deep microbiome damage).
+To purchase gelatin click here.

 Place 3 Tablespoons of gelatin with 1/2 cup filtered water in a mixer.
 Mix on med/low setting to stir.
 Be sure to scrape sides.

 While the gelatin and water are mixing put another 1/2 cup water with 1/2 cup local honey into a medium saucepan, heat until roughly 240 degrees.
 When honey is heated it loses valuable nutritional enzymes.
 This recipe works just fine if the honey and water is just warmed.
 If it is heated to the full 240 the marshmallow fluff is perfect every single time, fluffy and airy.
 If it’s not heated the fluff is hit or miss, sometimes isn’t fluffy but is still good.
 The choice is yours.